microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 [DEBUG] </abientries>
 ```

+> [!NOTE]
-You might notice the `triplet_abi` entry has three hashes: the hash of the file content of the `x86-windows` triplet, the `windows.cmake` toolchain, and the compiler hash.
-Theses hashes would change if you decide to target a different platform.
+> The `triplet_abi` entry has three hashes: the hash of the file content of the `x86-windows` triplet, the `windows.cmake` toolchain, and the compiler hash.
+These hashes would change if you decide to target a different platform.

-### The hashes of the files used to build your library (`portfile.cmake`, `*.patch`, or `vcpkg.json`) change between runs

-This usually means the baseline of your libraries is not fixed.
-Frequently, the problem occurs when you clone the latest repository from vcpkg, which will pull in the updated baseline of libraries.

-Possible solutions:

-* (recommended) The copy of the vcpkg catalog must be pinned to a specific commit.
-When you run `git clone vcpkg`, make sure you run `git checkout [commit_id]` or add vcpkg as a submodule in your project.
-The reason is the ABI of a library is calculated based on the hashes of scripts and ports in the vcpkg repository.
-Pulling the latest changes will likely cause frequent rebuilds.
-* Set `builtin-baseline` in your [vcpkg manifest](../reference/vcpkg-json.md#builtin-baseline).

-### ABI hash of vcpkg CMake helper functions changes between runs
+### vcpkg CMake helper functions changes between packages

 Internal vcpkg helper functions like vcpkg_from_github, vcpkg_copy_pdbs, vcpkg_fixup_pkgconfig, etc. are used in the ABI calculation.
 If you are getting new ABI hashes for these ports, this is probably also caused by pulling the latest vcpkg repo.
 This issue will be addressed in a future update when these functions will be separately versioned.

-Possible solutions:
+Try the following:
+- Pin the vcpkg catalog to a specific commit.
+If you are cloning vcpkg, run `git checkout [commit_id]` or add vcpkg as a submodule in your project.
+Because the ABI hash is calculated from both scripts and ports in the vcpkg repository, pulling the latest changes will likely cause frequent rebuilds.

+> [!NOTE]
+> Setting the `builtin-baseline` is not sufficient.

+### Files used to build your library (`portfile.cmake`, `*.patch`, or `vcpkg.json`) change between runs

+This usually means the baseline of your libraries is not fixed.
+Frequently, the problem occurs when you clone the latest repository from vcpkg, which will pull in the updated baseline of libraries.

+Try the following:
-* (recommended) The copy of the vcpkg catalog must be pinned to a specific commit.
-When you run `git clone vcpkg`, make sure you run `git checkout [commit_id]` or add vcpkg as a submodule in your project.
-The reason is the ABI of a library is calculated based on the hashes of scripts and ports in the vcpkg repository.
-Pulling the latest changes will likely cause frequent rebuilds.
+- Pin the vcpkg catalog to a specific commit.
+If you are cloning vcpkg, run `git checkout [commit_id]` or add vcpkg as a submodule in your project.
+Because the ABI hash is calculated from both scripts and ports in the vcpkg repository, pulling the latest changes will likely cause frequent rebuilds.
+- Set `builtin-baseline` in your [vcpkg manifest](../reference/vcpkg-json.md#builtin-baseline).

-### Version of CMake, PowerShell, or your compiler changes between runs
+### Compiler version changes between runs / Tool versions (CMake/PowerShell) changes between runs

-In these cases, vcpkg is behaving correctly.
-It is expected for toolchain changes to cause ABI hash changes as well.
-Rebuilds can be expensive, so we suggest the following:

-* Continuous integration systems: Some systems such as GitHub Hosted Runners update the underlying image periodically.
-Updates may change your C/C++ compiler or CMake version, which will cause a rebuild.
-If possible, choose a versioned stable image.
+Try the following:
-* MSVC compiler updates: Major, minor and patch updates to the MSVC compiler will cause your library ABI hash to change.
-To minimize this, turn off automatic Visual Studio updates.
+- Turn off automatic compiler updates.
+For example, major, minor and patch updates to the MSVC compiler can cause your library to be built with two different versions between runs.
+- If using a hosted image, choose a stable and versioned image.
+Updates to your underlying image may change your C/C++ compiler or CMake version, causing a rebuild.

 If the above options do not work, consider the following workarounds:

-* Use `vcpkg export` to package your libraries instead
+- Use `vcpkg export` to package your libraries instead
-* Consider using a Docker image to build your libraries
+- Consider using a Docker self-hosted image to build your libraries
-* Have an auxiliary continuous integration run that builds vcpkg libraries on a regular cadence (e.g. daily or weekly)
+- Have an auxiliary continuous integration run that builds vcpkg libraries on a regular cadence (e.g. daily or weekly)

+## Issue isn't listed here

+If you're issue isn't listed here, see our [repo](https://github.com/microsoft/vcpkg/issues) to create a new issue.